Tricktionary/Bandersnatch/README.md

 ![Bandersnatch Picture](images/netflix.jpg)

 ### What is this?
 A re-make of netflix's bandersnatch game as a web app created with Django.
 This is essentially a choose your own adventure book.
-All of the paths are based around netflix show.
+All of the paths are based around netflix show black mirrow episode "Bandersnatch".
+This currently comes pre-loaded with one story that I created. a future feature set will be to give users the ability to create their own stories.

 ### Possible Paths